trailofbits/testing-handbook/content/docs/fuzzing/_index.md

 The first step when fuzzing a software package is assessing the fuzz-worthy targets in the package.
 This is because fuzzing works particularly well with certain code structures and can be more involved with other structures.
 For instance, fuzzing a parser is straightforward: fuzzing is easy to set up, and finding bugs is very likely.
 If your project implements complex application logic and is not easily testable (i.e., it does not yet have unit tests), then you might derive greater benefit from a static analyzer, proper unit testing, and manual code review.
 After these testing techniques have been implemented, the next step could be to fuzz your code!

-Fuzzing is no silver bullet, just like unit tests or static analysis aren’t.
+Fuzzing is no silver bullet, just like unit tests or static analysis aren't.
 We are currently working on a section that compares static and dynamic analysis tools to fuzzing.
 Stay tuned for an update on that!

-Before we introduce typical fuzzing setups, we first want to explain today’s default fuzzing strategy: mutation-based evolutionary fuzzing.
+Before we introduce typical fuzzing setups, we first want to explain today's default fuzzing strategy: mutation-based evolutionary fuzzing.

 ## The default fuzzing algorithm is mutation-based  and evolutionary {#the-default-fuzzing-algorithm-is-mutation-based-and-evolutionary}